minddust/jquery-pjaxr/README.md

 $ cd jquery-pjaxr/
 ```

-run the tests
+> TODO: explain how to run tests etc.

-make a pull request

-win

 ## Thanks